 Responsibilities: To assist and provide support to the Development Officer in all things related to tourism and business.
 This includes the roll out of our Business Sustainability Programme.
 A programme which offers local businesses the opportunity to learn about waste management and in return helps their business become more sustainable.
 As well as working on the promotion of the Geopark to both locals and visitors to the area, to help make the most out of their visit and make it as memorable as possible.
 The aim is to spread the word about how amazing the Geopark is in the hope for return visits and new visitors in a sustainable way.

-5 words to describe myself: Honest, Positive, Dependable, Hardworking, and Friendly
+5 words to describe myself: Honest, Positive, Dependable, Hardworking, and Friendly.

 What is your favourite thing about working with the Geopark?

-Role: Assistant Development Officer – Partnerships and Engagement
+Role: Assistant Communities Officer

 Have you encountered any wildlife during your time at the Geopark?